cloud-native-toolkit/deployer-cp4s/README.md

 ## Prerequisites

-An IBM Technology Zone `deployer` cluster is assumed to be configured with an appropriate Red Hat OpenShift version for the Cloud Pak for Integration version you wish to deploy, with appropriate sizing.
-Refer to [IBM Cloud Pak for Integration documentation](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.4) for more information.
+An IBM Technology Zone `deployer` cluster is assumed to be configured with an appropriate Red Hat OpenShift version for the Cloud Pak for Security version you wish to deploy, with appropriate sizing.
+Refer to [IBM Cloud Pak for Security documentation](https://www.ibm.com/docs/en/cloud-paks/cp-security/1.10) for more information.

 A `deployer` cluster is configured with the following items: